meftunca/fast-file-extension/README.md

 # fast-file-extension

-## Goal for than GB parsing need projects
+## Data format and syntax for projects that need to write/read large amounts of data.

 ### RULES